tianhai82/svetamat-template/README.md

 # svelte-tailwindcss-template

-This is a fork of Svelte's project template to enable usage of Tailwindcss.
+This is a fork of Svelte's project template to enable usage of Material UI components built on Tailwindcss.
 Refer to https://github.com/sveltejs/template for more info.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):